Barnwell County South Carolina Wills, Marriages, Maps

-Early settlers to Orangeburg District: Robert McCampbell, Gabriel Moffitt, W. H. Lacy, Nathaniel Perry, and others.
+Early settlers to Orangeburg District: Robert McCampbell, Gabriel Moffitt, W. H. Lacy, Nathaniel Perry,

 - Index to Barnwell County Wills (1787-1826)